Conservative Party (UK): Modernising the party

-Edward Heath (1965–1975)
+1965–1975: Edward Heath

-Edward Heath's 1970–74 government was known for taking the UK into the EEC, although the right-wing of the party objected to his failure to control the trade unions at a time when a declining British industry saw many strikes, as well as a recession which started in 1973 and lasted for two years.

-Since accession to the EEC, which developed into the EU, British membership has been a source of heated debate within the Conservative Party.
+Heath's 1970–74 government was known for taking the UK into the European Economic Community (EEC), although the right-wing of the party objected to his failure to control the trade unions at a time when a declining British industry saw many strikes, as well as the 1973–75 recession.
+Since accession to the EEC, which developed into the European Union, British membership has been a source of heated debate within the party.

 Heath had come to power in June 1970 and the last possible date for the next general election was not until mid-1975.
-However a general election was held in February 1974 in a bid to win public support during a national emergency caused by the miners' strike.
-However, Heath's attempt to win a second term in power at this "snap" election failed, as a deadlock result left no party with an overall majority.
-The Conservatives had more votes than Labour, but Labour had four more seats.
-Heath resigned within days, after failing to gain Liberal Party support to form a coalition government, paving the way for Harold Wilson and Labour to return to power as a minority government.
-Heath's hopes of returning to power later in the year were ended when Labour won the October 1974 election with an overall majority of three seats.
+However, a general election was held in February 1974 in a bid to win public support during a national emergency caused by the miners' strike.
+Heath's attempt to win a second term at this "snap" election failed, as a deadlock result left no party with an overall majority.
+Heath resigned within days, after failing to gain Liberal Party support to form a coalition government.
+Labour won the October 1974 election with an overall majority of three seats.